 Wireless Maturity Sensors (ASTM C1074)

 Pros: Compressive strength data is given in real-time and updated every 15 minutes.
 As a result, the data is considered more accurate and reliable as the sensors are embedded directly in the formwork, meaning they are subject to the same curing conditions as the in-situ concrete element.
-This also means no time is wasted onsite waiting for results from a third-party lab.
+This also means no time is wasted onsite waiting for results from a concrete testing lab.

 Cons: Requires a one-time calibration for each concrete mix to establish a maturity curve using cylinder break tests.